-- bearing the fixed costs of these activities; - directly procuring components and materials; - regulatory and other compliance requirements; - · exposure to casualty loss and other disruptions; - · quality control; - · labor relations; and - our limited experience in operating manufacturing facilities.
+- bearing the fixed costs of these activities; - · directly procuring components and materials; - regulatory and other compliance requirements, including import and export license requirements, tariffs, economic sanctions, contractual limitations and other trade barriers; - exposure to casualty loss and other disruptions; - quality control; - · labor relations; and - our limited experience in operating manufacturing facilities.

-Since these activities would be conducted in China, some of these risks may be more significant due to the less predictable legal and political environment.
+Since these activities would be conducted in China and other countries, some of these risks may be more significant due to the less predictable legal and political environment.